Distance: 29-mile loop

 Just past the gravel pit, a glimpse of where you came from.
 That’s our road in center.
 Note inevitable Oregon clear-cutting.

-In 3 miles, turn L on clearly marked Shotgun Creek Rd.
-Along with the road sign there’s a huge billboard advertising BLM’s Shotgun Creek Recreational Site, which we’ll encounter shortly.
-That’s the last road sign you will see on the ride until Brush Creek Rd, but you get other kinds of help.
+Let me run the navigation.
 You are going to encounter three forks.
 Keep R at all of them.
 The first fork is at 1 mile down SCR, at Mile 4.1 on the route, and is unsigned, but there is a billboard map of the area’s OHV rail system there, and it clearly marks your location and identifies the first two forks as Dollar Rd. and Crooked Creek Road but it doesn’t map fork #3.
+In all three cases, your road looks like the lesser of the two forks, so you always worry you’re wrong.

 Between Fork #1 and Fork #2 you pass the afore-mentioned Shotgun Creek Recreational Site, a surprisingly developed complex with campgrounds, changing rooms, a swimming area, a creekside trail, and user fees.
 It would be a nice place to swim if you were doing the ride counter-clockwise.

 Turn R on Brush Creek Rd and ride 15 miles of shoulder back to Marcola.
 It’s about as good as shoulder riding gets.
-The shoulder itself is usually wide enough and glassy, and the scenery is mostly dense, pretty woods, with little sign of human habitation except dirt driveways.
+The shoulder itself is usually wide enough and glassy, and the scenery is mostly pretty woods, with little sign of human habitation except dirt driveways.
 You begin with a 4-mile climb that begins around 2% and gradually intensifies to 5%, then a similar descent down the back side.
 Somewhere in there (probably at the summit/county line), the road changes its name to Marcola Rd.
 It’s all downhill back to your car.
 As you approach Marcola, you can give yourself a sweet respite from Marcola Rd. by going L on Paschelke, through the Earnest covered bridge, then R on Wendling, which ends in Marcola.
 I didn’t map it that way, but I recommend it.

 Shortening the route: Start at the Marcola Rd/Shotgun Creek Rd. intersection.
 For an effortless ride, turn around when Seely Creek Rd. goes from 5% to 12%.